This pie is a classic that hails from the American South.

 You can substitute margarine for the coconut oil, but only in emergencies, please!
 The rich, nutty coconut essence is a gorgeous, silky backdrop to the creamy sweet potato, and your taste buds will thank you.

 - 2¼ cups/506 g cooked sweet potatoes well drained, if boiled

 - ¾ cup/170 g packed brown sugar

 - ¼ teaspoon garam masala

 - ¼ cup/60 ml coconut oil, melted, or margarine

 - 1 teaspoon vanilla extract

-Preheat the oven to 375°F (190°C, or gas mark 5).
-Roll out the dough and place in a greased pie pan.
+- Preheat the oven to 375°F (190°C, or gas mark 5).
+Roll out the dough, if needed, and place in a greased pie pan.
 Flute the edges as desired.
-Or if using nut or cookie crust, prepare the crust and press into the pan.
 Refrigerate until he filling is ready.

-Pour the filling into the crust, leaving ¼ inch (6 mm) of space to the crust edge.
+- Pour the filling into the crust, leaving ¼ inch (6 mm) of space to the crust edge.
 Decorate with the pecan halves.
 Bake for 15 minutes, then lower the heat to 325°F (170°C, or gas mark 3) and bake for 50 to 60 minutes, until the top is golden and slightly cracked, a cake tester comes out clean, and the pie is no longer wobbly.
-(If using a pastry crust, be sure to check after about 40 minutes and add a crust guard if the edges are browning too quickly.)
 Refrigerate the pie for at least 4 hours before slicing.